Wednesday, April 7, 2010

 People like to be scared.
 They love reading horror stories and watching horror movies.
 Some of the most famous horror stories were written by British writers.
 The first was published by Mary Shelley in 1818 - Frankenstein.Many films have featured Frankenstein over the years.

-One of them put two great horror
+One of them put two great horror characters toghether when Frankenstein met Count Dracula.

-Bram Stoker got the idea for Dracula while he was sitting in Highgate Cemetery
+Bram Stoker got the idea for Dracula while he was sitting in Highgate Cemetery in North London.
+Sunlight fell on a crack in the lid of a tomb.

 Dracula is so popular that visitors to London can go ona guided Dracula tour.